puppetlabs/trapperkeeper-authorization/README.md

 authorization files in typical Trapperkeeper configuration file formats.
 This format and specification is currently evolving, see SERVER-111 for more information about the format and expression of authorization rules.

+# Support

+We use the [Trapperkeeper project on JIRA](https://tickets.puppetlabs.com/browse/TK) for tickets on the Trapperkeeper Authorization Service, although Github issues are welcome too.
+Please note that the best method to get our attention on an issue is via JIRA.